Click to show the list of available breakpoint types. Select the desired type to create a new breakpoint.

 Select this check box if you want a log message to be displayed in the console output when the

 Select this check box if you wish to evaluate a certain expression at this breakpoint and to export

 These options are specific for Python exception breakpoints only.

 The Debugger stops when the process terminates with this exception.

-At top of call chain: click this radio-button to make the Debugger stop only on the first place where the exception has been thrown.
+So doing, the Debugger stops only on the first place where the exception has been thrown.